Improve Your Golf

 I don’t know many golfers who aren’t interested in improving.
-Perhaps that isn’t surprising.
-The people who get in touch about coaching have self-selected as being dissatisfied with their game as it is.
+Perhaps that shouldn’t be a surprise.
+The people who come for coaching have self-selected as not being happy with their game as it is.
 But even when I’m playing socially, or just chatting to golfers around the golf club, it’s rare to meet one who isn’t ‘working’ on their game in one form or another.

 Why Do You Want to Get Better?